vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 ::: keypoints
 - vantage6 is an open source platform to execute PET analysis.
 - A client is used to interact with the system.
-- A central server orchestrates the execution of algorithms.
+- A vantage6 server orchestrates the execution of algorithms.
 - The nodes contain the data and execute the computation.
 - The algorithms in vantage6 have a federated part, running on local data, and a central part, aggregating the results.
 :::